 The Ultimate Guide To Motoring Convictions and Insurance

-Unfortunately, to add to the complexity of the situation, an endorsement may become ‘spent’ under the Rehabilitation of Offenders Act, before it comes off the motorist’s driving record.
-This can have undesirable consequences in several ways but can particularly affect insurance applications.
+Unfortunately, to make the situation more complicated, an endorsement may become ‘spent’ under the Rehabilitation of Offenders Act, before it comes off the motorist’s driving record.
+This article explains how this happens, but if you are in this situation it can affect an insurance application.

 If you already have an unspent conviction, and you get another conviction before the first one is spent, then neither conviction becomes spent until the rehabilitation period for both offences ends.
 If your second conviction results in a custodial sentence of more than 4 years, then neither the first nor the second conviction ever becomes spent.

-Some driving offences occur more frequently than others, we’ve outline the most commonly seen ones, and how some of them may affect drivers when it comes to taking out a new insurance policy or renewing an existing one.
+Some driving offences occur more frequently than others.
+We’ve outlined the most commonly seen ones, and how some of them may affect drivers when it comes to taking out a new insurance policy or renewing an existing one.

 Many drivers speed at one time or another, whether inadvertently or not.
 Many speeding offences are dealt with via fixed penalty notices, which are an alternative to prosecution before the magistrates’ court.
 They are not criminal convictions or cautions.